-Open Edge browser an navigate to the web page whose shortcut you want to create.
+Open the Edge browser and navigate to the web page whose shortcut you want to create.
 Now click on the 3-dotted More link and then click on Pin this page to Start link and see if that pins a web shortcut to your Start.
-This unfortunately has not worked for me – so I really do not know what that Pin this page to Start link does.
+This, unfortunately, has not worked for me – so I really do not know what that Pin this page to Start link does.
 If this did work, we could have dragged and dropped the shortcut to the desktop!

 See how to Pin file, folder, website shortcut to Windows 10 Start Menu.